 Platelet-rich plasma injections - alternative to cortisone injection in shoulder

-So, the simple answer is yes to an alternative to a cortisone injection in the shoulder.
-Options include gel treatment called hyaluronic acid and PRP or platelet-rich plasma.
+Yes, there are alternatives to a cortisone injection in the shoulder.
+Options include gel treatment with hyaluronic acid and platelet-rich plasma (PRP).

-For example, people with shoulder arthritis injected with hyaluronic acid did better than those who exercised.
+For example, people with shoulder arthritis injected with hyaluronic acid performed better than those who exercised.
 Another study found that hyaluronic acid injections for shoulder arthritis were better than cortisone.

 For rotator cuff tendonitis, a recent study found that a PRP injection was better than cortisone at three months.
-Moreover, a recent review study on shoulder tendonitis suggests that PRP injections are better than other injections at six and twelve months.
-So, PRP might be an excellent alternative to cortisone injection in shoulder tendonitis, especially if you’ve already tried cortisone.
+Moreover, a recent review study on shoulder tendonitis suggests that PRP injections are better than other injections at twelve months.
+So, PRP might be an alternative to a cortisone injection in shoulder tendonitis.
 We outline PRP options for shoulder pathology in this recent blog.

 Overall, cortisone injections for the shoulder reduce inflammation and pain.
-Different structures are targeted depending on where we think pain is coming from.
-Moreover, using ultrasound increases injection accuracy and effect and is cheaper.
+Depending on where the pain is coming from, different structures are targeted.
+Moreover, using ultrasound increases injection accuracy and effect.

 He specialises in muscle, tendon and joint injuries.